 As of March 21, 2020 the pantry has begun curbside service.
 Please follow the signage and stay in your vehicle until

 greeted by a volunteer.
+Please be prepared to load your vehicle when directed to.
 This is so we can continue to stay open and serve the community to the best of our ability.

 We plan for Hereford House Pantry guests to shop with us once per month, with each person or family receiving 3 to 5 days worth of food.
 But, we will never turn anyone hungry away from what we have.